Constructing locally flat surfaces in 4-manifolds: Definitions and fundamental tools

 Without going into too many details, we recall the definition of a normal vector bundle.

-\begin{definition-numbering} Let $M$ be a 4-manifold and let $(X,\partial X)\subseteq (M,\partial M)$ be a $k$-dimensional submanifold.
-A \emph{normal vector bundle} of $X$ in $M$ is a pair $(E, p\colon E \to X)$ with the following properties. \begin{enumerate} \item $E$ is a neighbourhood of $X$ in $M$ and a codimension zero submanifold of $M$; \item the map $p\colon E \to X$ is an $(4-k)$-dimensional vector bundle such that $p(x) = x$ for all $x\in X$; \item $\partial E=p^{-1}(\partial X)$; and \item the data above are \emph{extendable}, i.e.~given any $(4-k)$-dimensional vector bundle $(F, q\colon F \to X)$, any radial homeomorphism from an open convex disc bundle of $F$ to $E$ can be extended to a homeomorphism from all of $F$ to a neighbourhood of $E$ in $M$. \end{enumerate} \end{definition-numbering} The purpose of the first three properties is for the normal vector bundle to mimic the notion of an open tubular neighbourhood in the smooth setting.
+\begin{definition} Let $M$ be a $4$-manifold and let $(X,\partial X)\subseteq (M,\partial M)$ be a $k$-dimensional proper submanifold.
+A \emph{normal vector bundle} of $X$ in $M$ is a pair~$(E, p\colon E \to X)$ with the following properties. \begin{enumerate} \item The total space $E$ is a neighbourhood of $X$ in $M$ and a codimension zero proper submanifold of~$M$; \item the map $p\colon E \to X$ is an $(4-k)$-dimensional vector bundle such that $p(x) = x$ for all $x\in X$; \item the boundary $\partial E=p^{-1}(\partial X)\subseteq \partial M$; and \item the data above are \emph{extendable}, i.e.~given any $(4-k)$-dimensional vector bundle~$q\colon F \to X$, any radial homeomorphism from an open convex disc bundle of~$F$ to $E$ can be extended to a homeomorphism from all of $F$ to a neighbourhood of $E$ in $M$. \end{enumerate} \end{definition} Given a vector bundle $q\colon F\to X$, an \emph{open convex disc bundle} of $F$ is a bundle arising from restricting each fibre to an open convex disc.

+The purpose of the first three properties in \Cref{def:normal-bundle-submanifold} is for the normal vector bundle to mimic the notion of an open tubular neighbourhood in the smooth setting.
 There is a technical problem that the closure of such an open neighbourhood might have undesirable self-intersections.
 The fourth property of extendability is designed to avoid this.

 We now recall the definition of transversality.